City

 9. State of Arizona

-The State of Arizona provides various public services.
-It offers opportunities in government and public administration.
+The State of Arizona provides a variety of job opportunities in government services, offering stability and competitive pay.

 10. PRESCOTT UNIFIED SCHOOL DISTRICT